ROCm/rocm-install-on-linux/docs/install/3rd-party/dgl-install.rst

 Deep Graph Library `(DGL) <https://www.dgl.ai/>`_ is an easy-to-use, high-performance and scalable Python package for deep learning on graphs.
-DGL is framework agnostic, meaning if a deep graph model is a component in an end-to-end application, the rest of the logic is implemented using Pytorch.
+DGL is framework agnostic, meaning if a deep graph model is a component in an end-to-end application, the rest of the logic is implemented using PyTorch.

 To install DGL on ROCm, you have the following options: